aleksanderbl29/aleksanderbl29/README.md

 ## Hi there 👋

-## 🔭 I’m currently working on my homelab and;
+## 🔭 I’m currently working:
-I'm currently maintaining a forked repo with a Docker container that has both Pi-Hole and Unbound in one single container.
+- I'm currently maintaining a forked repo with a Docker container that has both Pi-Hole and Unbound in one single container.
+- My homelab repo with configuration for the entire thing
+- I also contribute a bit to the Mac app called Stats

 ## 📊 My Stats